quagmt/udecimal/README.md

 	// Indicates if the coefficient exceeds 128-bit limit overflow bool

+	// For coefficients less than 2^128-1
-	// Indicates if the coefficient exceeds 128-bit limit u128 u128
+	u128 u128

-	// For coefficients exceeding 128-bit
+	// For coefficients exceeding u128
 	bigInt *big.Int
 }
 ```